infix

 c23_nodiscard infix_status infix_forward_create_unbound(infix_forward_t **, const char *, infix_registry_t *)

-Generates an unbound forward-call trampoline from a signature string.
+Creates an "unbound" forward trampoline from a signature string.

 c23_nodiscard infix_unbound_cif_func infix_forward_get_unbound_code(infix_forward_t *)

-Retrieves the executable code pointer from an unbound forward trampoline.
+Gets the callable function pointer from an unbound forward trampoline.

 Recipe: Passing and Receiving Pointers